-She added her decision held with previous courts who found law enforcement liability coverage for malicious prosecution to be triggered when a person is charged with a crime.
+She added that her decision held with previous courts, which found law enforcement liability coverage for malicious prosecution to be triggered when a person is charged with a crime.

 The court also said Gage County’s three “alternative triggers” for the insurance policies to take effect were unpersuasive: